The Kingsmen: Other uses of the name

 Prior to this group's formation, another group called The Kingsmen operated in 1958 and was made up of members of Bill Haley & His Comets who were moonlighting from their regular work with Haley.
-This group scored a hit record (#35) on Billboard with the instrumental entitled "Week End", written by Rudy Pompilli, Franny Beecher, and Billy Williamson, backed with "Better Believe It" as the B side.
+This group scored a hit record (No. 35) on Billboard with the instrumental entitled "Week End", written by Rudy Pompilli, Franny Beecher, and Billy Williamson, backed with "Better Believe It" as the B side.
 They released a follow-up single on East West Records featuring "The Catwalk" backed with "Conga Rock".
 Although the Comets did the actual recordings, when the Kingsmen went on tour a different set of musicians performed instead of Haley's people.
 The band made at least one appearance on American Bandstand in 1958.

 Many other groups have used the name "The Kingsmen", including a gospel vocal group formed in 1956 (also referred to as The Kingsmen Quartet), and bands that were later renamed as Flamin' Groovies, The Gants and The Statler Brothers.
 An a cappella group at Columbia University is traditionally known as the Kingsmen; former members include Art Garfunkel and the original lineup of Sha Na Na.